Custom styles -

 Editor labeled "Show 'off codes'" is enabled (ticked), you should see a

-long code in the Contents pane entitled "Codes to the left are ON - Codes to the right are OFF".
+long code in the Contents pane, "Codes to the left are ON - Codes to the right are OFF" like this:

-appear in a Document (or "Open") style since it doesn't have an "off"
+appear in a Document ("Open") style since that type of style doesn't contain an "off"

 Hence, you can tell WordPerfect

-to apply formatting to the beginning of the text ("on" format codes are
+to apply formatting from the beginning of selected or chosen text in the document ("on" format codes are

 that long code).